-4. Law enforcement face recognition searches involve a number of human decision points, each of which introduces the possibility for subjectivity and cognitive bias.
-Depending on the choices made by an agent at each step, the results of the face recognition system may vary, producing different identification evidence.
-In order to understand the reliability of an identification produced by a face recognition search, therefore, it is vital to understand what happens during each of these steps.
-Since the reliability of the identification of the defendant as the subject of the search speaks directly to the defendant's guilt or innocence, information about each of these steps must be disclosed during discovery to ensure the defendant is afforded due process.
+5. A single search will involve a number of both machine and human decision points, each of which introducing the possibility for faulty interpretation and cognitive bias, particularly in the absence of specialized forensic training or technical controls in place.
+Depending on the choices made by an agent at each step, the results of the face recognition system may vary widely, as will the possibility of misidentification.
+To understand the reliability of an identification produced by a face recognition search, therefore, it is vital to understand what happens during each of these steps.